Parent/Infant Program for Children with Special Needs

-The Parent/Infant Program operates disability services for young children, from birth to three years, who are "at risk" or whose development has been determined to be delayed.
+The Parent/Infant Program provides early intervention services for young children, from birth to three years, who are "at risk" or whose development has been determined to be delayed.
 The goal of the service is to enable each child to reach his or her fullest potential.

 Both home and center-based support services for children with disabilities are offered through the Parent/Infant Program.
 If families select a home-based learning program, staff will make regularly scheduled visits to the home to work with the child and family.
 If families choose a classroom learning program, the child is brought to an Arc facility, community pre-school, or other appropriate toddler programs to participate in small, group activities with other children.
 Families can also choose a combination of both programs.